In this article I go through:

 Here’s a checklist:

-- Find a product or service related to a subject that you’re passionate about
+- Find a product or service related to a subject that you’re interested in or knowledgeable about

 - Plan the types of content you will create and the medium through which you will present them (blog posts, videos, pictures, etc, again, more details lower down).

 - Sign up for PayPal (many affiliate programs pay affiliates through PayPal).